[Updated for 2023]

 Jerry McLaughlin, president of promotional product giant Branders, attributes their favorable responses to a phenomenon called reciprocity.
 “If you give something, the recipient is honor-bound to give something back,” he says.
 “In every language and culture, research has found there are really pejorative words for people who get and don’t give back.
 We, humans, are hardwired to respond if we get something.”

 This action has played out again and again in marketing.
 When we’re given a gift, we feel obligated to give back, even if we didn’t ask for the favor in the first place.
-For instance: when the Disabled American Veterans send out an appeal they generally get an 18% response rate.
-When they tuck in eight cents worth of personalized address labels that number shoots up to 35%.
+By offering free items to customers, businesses create a sense of reciprocity and goodwill, fostering positive brand associations.
+These products serve as tangible reminders of the company and its offerings, keeping the brand top of mind.
+Additionally, promotional items with high perceived value can create a sense of exclusivity and desirability, motivating customers to make a purchase.
+The act of giving triggers a psychological response that encourages customers to reciprocate, leading to increased engagement, loyalty, and ultimately, more purchases.
 For a small investment, they almost double their return.
-Likewise, 7-Eleven’s Free Slurpee Day actually increased sales by 38% because customers tried the free sample and decided to buy more.
+7-Eleven’s Free Slurpee Day actually increased sales by 38% because customers tried the free sample and decided to buy more.
 Now that’s the power of reciprocity.

 Only one person in five will actually throw away an unwanted promotional product.
 We’re driven by a psychological disposition towards keeping useful items because “who knows -- we may need this in the future!”
 This was cited in a recent study on recycling.
 “Things perceived to be less useful… get thrown in the trash,” notes Remi Trudel, Assistant Professor of Marketing at the Boston University Questrom School of Business, who conducted the consumer decision-making study.
 Further, items that are personalized are likely to be kept, too.
 “Throwing an “identity-linked” product in the trash is like throwing a piece of yourself in the trash,” says Trudel.
 So put people’s names on their promos for even more staying power.